-In most newsrooms, journalists are missing some important tools that will help them do their job more safely.
-We have no shortage of gadgets (e.g., computer hardware) that can help protect journalists’ privacy and security.
+Journalists are sometimes missing some important tools that will help them do their job more safely.
+Plenty of gadgets (e.g., computer hardware) can help protect journalists' security and privacy.
 We’d also like to highlight a few subscription-based services that can help protect journalists as they work on the web.

-Normally, when you connect your phone to a charger through a USB cable it will transfer both power and data.
+Normally, when you connect your phone to a charger through a USB cable it can transfer both power and data.
 This is why you can either charge your phone when plugged into an outlet, or keep the phone charged while transferring data between your phone and computer.
-The problem is that every USB port you plug into may also quietly transfer data to or from your phone.
+The problem is that every USB port you plug in may also transfer data to or from your devices.

 How does this work?
-Typically the USB cords that charge your phone have multiple hardwired connectors, or “ports,” which transfer data or power.
-The good news is that it’s easy to only power a phone, without a data connection.
+Typically the USB cords that charge your phone (and increasingly, laptops powered with USB Type-C) have multiple hardwired connectors, or “ports,” which transfer data or power.
+Modern smartphones tend to have onboard software that help prevent unnecessary data connections, but because they're easy to click through, you may sometimes introduce unwanted data connections when charging.
+The good news is that it’s easy to physically ensure the data connection is disabled.

 A data port blocker (often called a USB condom) is a device that disables data ports in USB cables, typically by covering them up to prevent a connection.
 Some data blockers (e.g., PortaPow) also include a chip that regulates the flow of power to a device, allowing the device to charge faster.

-When we log into a website, typically our login credentials are protected by a password.
+When you log into a website, typically access to your account only requires a password.
 However, a growing number of websites allow you to better secure your account with a second piece of information — a second “factor” — beyond your password.
-We sometimes call this two-factor authentication, and it’s becoming a standard technique for better securing accounts.
+We sometimes call this two-factor authentication.

-A security key, such as a Yubikey, is a small device that you can use as a second factor.
+A security key, such as a YubiKey, is a small device that you can use as a second factor.
 Many popular services (e.g., Twitter, Google) support security keys.
-First, check to see if your favorite website supports them, and follow that website’s installation flow.
+First, check to ensure your favorite website supports them, and follow that website’s installation flow.
 They’re typically easy to set up and use.
 When prompted during login, just tap the button on the security key.
 That’s it.

 There are many kinds of security keys, with many form factors.
 The cheapest and simplest one we recommend is the $20 Yubico Security Key, which supports the USB connection you’d find in any old-fashioned USB port.
-Yubico also supports other connection types (e.g., wireless NFC for higher-end Android phones), but they’ll cost you extra.
+Yubico also supports other connection types (e.g., the standard iPhone connector), but they’ll cost you extra.

-Note: If they have a new device (e.g., Macbooks from 2016 and beyond) they may need a USB Type-C Yubikey, or a Type-C adapter.
-Here’s a list of Type-C adapters confirmed to work with Yubikeys.
+Note: Many new devices (e.g., Macbooks from 2016 and beyond) may need a USB Type-C YubiKey, or a Type-C adapter.
+Here’s a list of Type-C adapters confirmed to work with YubiKeys.

 Get that journalist a webcam sticker.
 Journalists love webcam stickers.

-If your device is hijacked by malware, a hacker may have all of the same permissions as you have.
+If your device is hijacked by malware, a hacker may have all of the same permissions as you do.
 You own it, but so do they.

-If someone hijacks your device, a webcam will be the least of your problems.
+If someone breaks into your device, a webcam may be the least of your problems.
 But it’s nice to have the peace of mind to know you’re not visible on your webcam unless you choose to be.

 - The Electronic Frontier Foundation offers webcam stickers for $5.00.

-Unfortunately, we see a growing number of media organizations hit with ransomware attacks.
-Ransomware attacks are designed to crawl through an organization’s network and encrypt its connected computers.
+Unfortunately, we see a growing number of organizations and individuals hit with ransomware attacks designed to crawl through a network and encrypt its connected computers, rendering them useless.
 Those computers can only be unscrambled under one condition: pay the attackers a decryption fee.
 This is exactly what happened to a San Francisco Bay Area public radio station in 2017.
-While this is awful, it’s even more common for devices to be lost or stolen.
-This is why it’s wise to make a backup to an external hard drive, which can be used to roll back to a previous snapshot of our activity on our devices.
+Even more commonly, devices are simply lost or stolen.
+This is why it’s wise to make a backup to an external hard drive, which can be used to roll back to a previous snapshot of your activity on your devices.

 Windows users can back up and restore devices using File History, while Mac users can make backups with Time Machine.
-If you’d like to use your hard drive to back up only specific files, or archive sensitive data for long-term storage, you’ll want to encrypt it first!
+External hard drives can also be to encrypt only specific files or to archive sensitive data for long-term storage.
+(Check out our guide to learn how.)

 - Wirecutter: Pick whichever is cheapest and does the job.
-(Note: While a 2-4 terabyte drive will work great for most reporters, filmmakers will eat up hard drives with digital video, and will appreciate more space.)
+(Note: While a 2-4 terabyte drive will be plenty of space for most reporters, filmmakers will eat up hard drives with digital video, and will appreciate more space.)

 A password manager simplifies the process of generating and using dozens of strong, unique passwords through a dedicated password “vault,” which can only be unlocked with one password, using authorized devices.
 Password managers (e.g., 1Password, LastPass) will allow users to automatically fill out all of their passwords on their devices.